mlabita37/Game-Game/app/markdown.md

 - Player2 = the Computer;

 **RULES:**
 - Each player gets a board with a 5 x 5 grid and three ships to place.
+PatrolBoat and Destroyer are 2 spaces, and Submarine is 3 space.

 - The objective is to sink all of your opponents ships by correctly guessing their location.

 **SHIPS:**